County Guide

 Is Denver a city or a county for public record purposes?

-Both — Denver is a consolidated city-county, meaning the City of Denver and Denver County are the same government entity.
+Both.
+Denver is a consolidated city-county — the City of Denver and Denver County are the same government entity.
 All court records, property records, and public filings for the Denver area are under Denver County.
-There is no separate county government alongside the city government.
+There is no separate county government alongside the city government, and no separate municipal courts operating within the city limits.

 What is the difference between Denver District Court and Denver County Court?

 Denver District Court handles felony criminal cases, civil matters over $25,000, family law, and probate.
 Denver County Court handles misdemeanor criminal cases, traffic matters, and civil cases under $25,000.
-They are separate courts in the same building — a misdemeanor search in District Court will not find records that are in County Court.
+They are separate courts with separate dockets — a misdemeanor search in District Court returns nothing, and a felony search in County Court returns nothing.
+A complete Denver records check requires searching both systems.

 Can I use these searches for jobs, housing, or insurance decisions?